lindasz9/ai-learning-journey/journal/03-plan-for-ChatGPT.md

 - No diagrams or visual explanations needed, I will add them later myself.
 - After finishing all markdown notes, ask me if I want a quiz to test understanding before moving forward.
 - Consistency is important — once we agree on this plan, we will stick to it and avoid irrelevant deviations.
-- All notes should look like the example notes
+- All notes should look like the example notes.

 ## Example Notes